Skip to content

 Saving £1,000/month plus £1,000/year government bonus

-These are simplified examples — your actual timeline depends on your income, expenses, and local property prices.
-A mortgage broker can help you set a realistic target based on your current situation.
+These are simplified examples.
+Your real timeline will track your income, your outgoings, and local house prices.
+A mortgage broker can help you set a target that is realistic for you.

 Builder deposits and new-build incentives

-Some house builders offer incentives to first-time buyers, including contributions towards your deposit, paid stamp duty, or free upgrades.
-These can be valuable but come with caveats.
+Some house builders dangle incentives at first-time buyers, from a contribution towards your deposit to paid stamp duty or free upgrades.
+They can be worth a lot, but they come with a catch or two.

-Lenders may treat builder incentives as a price reduction rather than a genuine deposit contribution.
-If a builder offers a 5% “gifted deposit” on a £300,000 property, the lender may value the home at £285,000 (the “true” price) and calculate your LTV accordingly.
+Lenders often read a builder incentive as a cut in the price rather than a real deposit.
+If a builder offers a 5% “gifted deposit” on a £300,000 property, the lender may treat the home as worth £285,000, the “true” price, and work out your LTV from there.

-Always discuss builder incentives with your broker before committing, so you understand how they’ll affect your mortgage application.
+Talk any builder incentive over with your broker before you commit, so you know how it will land on your mortgage application.

 Get deposit advice from Clearview

-At Clearview Mortgage Solutions, we help first-time buyers at every stage — including working out how much deposit you need, which LTV tier to target, and how to evidence your funds for the lender.
+At Clearview Mortgage Solutions we help first-time buyers at every stage, from working out how much deposit you need, to the LTV tier worth aiming for, to evidencing your funds for the lender.

-Contact us for a free, no-obligation chat about your deposit and buying plans.
+Get in touch for a free, no-obligation chat about your deposit and your plans to buy.

 Written and reviewed by